Xiaohan5349/approw-docs-v1/docs/en/concepts/ldap.md

 Active Directory contains information about every user account on the entire network, which treats each user account as an object.
 Each user object also has multiple attributes.
 The examples of attributes are such as first name, last name, or email address.
 All this information exists in a large encrypted database on the domain controller (Active Directory).
 The main job of LDAP is to extract the information in a usable format, which is a challenge.

 LDAP uses relatively simple string-based queries to extract information from Active Directory.
 LDAP can store and retrieve objects such as usernames and passwords in Active Directory, and share the object data throughout the network.
 Happily, all this happens behind the scenes.
-End users will never have to perform LDAP queries manually, because Outlook has LDAP enabled and knows how to perform all necessary queries on its own.
+End-users will never have to perform LDAP queries manually, because Outlook has LDAP enabled and knows how to perform all necessary queries on its own.

 ## Use the LDAP user directory provided by {{$localeConfig.brandName}}